 By receiving a frenotomy, your child will:

-Tongue-tie is just one of many issues that plague infants.
+Tongue-tie is just one of the many issues that plague infants.
 While the condition isn’t life-threatening, it does provide some inconvenience to your child.
 Thankfully, the providers at Tots N Teens Pediatrics can safely and successfully conduct a frenotomy to treat your child’s condition.
 Contact us to learn more about how a frenotomy can help your child.